 Custom actions are commonly used when you want to trigger a human workflow or leverage an existing alerting system that is external to AppDynamics.
 For example, you could use a custom action to file a JIRA ticket when AppDynamics reports that a connection pool is near saturation.

 Create a Custom Action

-After the custom action script and custom.xml files have been tested manually and installed on the Controller and you have restarted the Controller, you can create the custom action.
+After the custom action script and custom.xml files have been tested manually and installed on the Controller, restart the Controller.
+Then, you can create the custom action.

 To create a custom action:

-- Access the Create Action window.
+- Access the Create Action pane.
 See Create and Modify Actions in Actions.